-Students enrolled in the Standalone, Dual degree or FastTrack pathways to the MPH are expected to demonstrate their mastery of the following 22 foundational competencies listed in Table D2.3.
-Student performance on assignments to demonstrate mastery of foundational competencies can occur through classroom or homework assignments that are completed either by individuals or student teams.
-Individual performance is evaluated by course instructors who validate the student's ability to master a specific competency.
-Team performance is evaluated, in aggregate, with adjustments between individuals, as justified according to attestations by individual team members as to their contribution to the team's submission accompanied by midterm and final confidential peer assessments of the productivity of team members.
+Students enrolled in the Standalone, Dual Degree or FastTrack pathways to the MPH are expected to demonstrate mastery of the 22 foundational competencies listed in Table D2.3.
+Foundational competencies are mapped to our required foundational courses rather than to electives, the APE or ILE.
+Student performance on assignments can occur through classroom or homework assignments completed by individuals or student teams.
+Individual and team performances are evaluated by course instructors.
 Beyond basic determinations that a foundational competency has been mastered, the program encourages students to pursue additional activities to refine such abilities.
+A spreadsheet that details how our curriculum previously and currently addresses Foundational Competencies through coursework assignments is available for review (ERF - D2.3 Supporting documentation).